frankstepanski/node-express-course/week3/readme.md

 ![render configuration](images/render-config.png)

->Note: We are telling Render how to install our dependencies and start our app.
+>Note: We are instructing Render how to install our dependencies and start our app.

 **Step 5**